 All members of staff will work with and support social workers to help protect vulnerable children.

 If a student has a social worker, the DSL/DDSL will always consider this fact to ensure any decisions are made in the best interests of the student’s safety, welfare and educational outcomes.
-For example, it will inform decisions about suspensions, and responding to unauthorised absence or missing education where there are known safeguarding risks and the provision of pastoral and/or academic support.
+For example, it will inform decisions about suspensions, and responding to unexplainable and/or persistent absence, where there are known safeguarding risks and the provision of pastoral and/or academic support.

 If a DSL/DDSL wishes to raise concerns regarding the students social worker, this should be escalated through the relevant local authority.